lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Storing all numbers from the user input into a set.
 Creating a Function which takes Set<Integer> as a parameter and the output is an Integer which will be the min of the set.
 At the end just printing the output of the function.

+Exercise 04 - Applied Arithmetic
+-

+Storing the user input into a list of Integers.
+Creating 3 Functions respectively for add, subtract, and multiply and one Consumer to print the resulting list.
+Creating a Switch-Case to switch over to a command and calling the right Function depending on the user command.